 Newborn cooling therapy is a treatment for infants that were deprived of oxygen during the birthing process.
 The treatment is administered in the first six hours of the baby’s life and can possibly stop some debilitating birth injuries.
 When the treatment is offered, you may not know why the doctors would need to administer this treatment.

 What the medical staff may not tell you is that an error may have occurred in the delivery room that lead to cooling therapy being required.
 It’s possible that the error was caused by negligence and they may omit this fact.
-At Shrager & Sachs, we understand how traumatic it can be to watch your child go through this treatment.
+At Shrager, Sachs, & Blanco, we understand how traumatic it can be to watch your child go through this treatment.
 If it turns out that the therapy was required due to negligence, you can stand up for your child’s rights.
 Our lawyers will fight to get you compensation for medical expenses, costs of future care, and pain and suffering.

 What Is a Newborn Cooling Cap?